Code Skills Tutorial

 • The RecursiveSkilledAgent automatically discovers skills in .AchillesSkills directories

-• When it finds a cskill.md, it automatically invokes the generate-code-skill (hardcoded generic skill for code generation)
+• When it finds a cskill.md, it automatically invokes the shared mirror-code-generator (generateMirrorCode)

-• Code is generated via single-step LLM call combining all specs and cskill.md sections
+• Code is generated via a single-step LLM call combining all specs; cskill.md sections are not required for the prompt

-• Generated code is cached and reused until specs change, making subsequent executions very fast
+• Regeneration happens automatically when specs change, making subsequent executions fast

 • Results from primitive types (strings, numbers, etc.) are automatically wrapped in { result: value } format